Yale-BIM/f21-assignments/assignment-1/README.md

 created in the script and its position is automatically updated, such that it moves on a circular path relative to the "base_footprint" frame of Shutter.

-    You should publish a new frame in /tf called "target" which contains the position of the simulated object in the "base_footprint" frame.
-For the orientation of the "target" frame, you should set $0$ deg rotation with respect to "base_footprint".
+    For this part of the assignment, you should publish a new frame in /tf called "target" which contains the position of the simulated object in the "base_footprint" frame.
+For the orientation of the "target" frame, you should set 0 deg. rotation with respect to "base_footprint".

     *Tip:* You can check that your code is working as expected by visualizing the "target" frame relative to the robot Shutter in [rviz](http://wiki.ros.org/rviz).